rferg/tandem-blog-posts/buffer-tables-for-background-jobs/article.md

 Also, after the initial event creation, we should avoid individual updates and deletes.
 If our batch size is 1,000, we should update/delete a batch in a single database command instead of issuing 1,000 separate update/delete commands.
 This will probably be faster since it requires fewer network round-trips and it reduces overall load on the database.

 Finally, if possible, we should take advantage of our background job processor and run many batch jobs concurrently.
 We can process more events in less time, i.e., increase throughput.
 This also reduces the likelihood of the buffer table growing to an unwieldy size during periods of high volume, since we are processing and deleting them at a faster rate.
-(Although, note that we will still need to stay within the rate limiting confines of the marketing service API.)

 ## Implementation